 “We realized there was a whole universe of light, so to speak, becoming invisible to Hubble because of cosmological redshifting,” Stiavelli says.
 “We would need a new infrared telescope with a larger mirror to see it.”

 The answer became Webb.
-Whereas the youngest galaxy Hubble has ever seen was 400,000 years old, Webb will be able to see galaxies that are just 250,000 years old.
+Whereas the youngest galaxy Hubble has ever seen was 400 million years old, Webb will be able to see galaxies that are just 250 million years old.

 Since the chemical elements of life were produced in those first generations of galaxies, we owe our very existence to them.
 Webb will help scientists understand how and when the first stars turned on as well as where the very atoms that make up our bodies came from, answering some of the most important and fundamental questions ever posed.